 I am passionate about education and really interested in girls closing the GAP in STEM.

-Audrey Hepburn once said, “A quality education has the power to transform societies in a single generation, provide children with the protection they need to from the hazards of poverty, labor exploitation and disease, and given them the knowledge, skills, and confidence to reach their full potential.”
+Audrey Hepburn once said, “A quality education has the power to transform societies in a single generation, provide children with the protection they need from the hazards of poverty, labor exploitation and disease, and give them the knowledge, skills, and confidence to reach their full potential.”

 Reaching their full potential!!
 Doesn't that sound GREAT!

-This is why I am so happy to tutor middle school girls in Math in Science in my local area as well as participate in various programs supporting Girls Education in developing world countries.
+This is why I am so happy to tutor middle school girls in Math and Science in my local area and participate in various programs supporting Girls Education in developing world countries.

 During Spring Break 2016, 25 Ninth Grade Students including me, and five faculty from The Bishop's School, La Jolla, will be visiting Cambodia.
 We are partnering with The Cambodian Village Fund (CVF), volunteering in their programs for part of our trip.
 Our goal is to raise $30,000 to support the work of CVF ($1,000 for each trip participant).

 The funds we raise will be used to support two specific projects which are very important to me:

 (1) Scholarships for girls in grades 7 through the 4th year in college.
 Experience has proven that one of the keys to igniting sustainable development and entrepreneurship in the developing world is educating girls, who are much more likely to pass on the benefits of their education to their families, their communities, and their future children.
 CVF currently supports 26 girls at an average cost of $1,000 per girl per year, which covers tuition, housing, groceries, school supplies, and access to laptops / smartphones.